The Doctor: Family

+The Doctor's adoptive mother Tecteun was a native to Gallifrey and an explorer of the Shobogans.
+She adopted the Doctor when she was the timeless child.
+She led the Division after the destruction of Gallifrey by the Spy Master.
+She was involved in the creation of the Flux and was the one to release Swarm from imprisonment as part of the Division's plan to destroy the universe.
+She was disintegrated by Swarm shortly after briefly confronting the Thirteenth Doctor after she found out her true origins as the timeless child.

-References to the Doctor's family are rare in the programme.
-During the first two seasons, he travelled with his granddaughter, Susan Foreman, who has since been referred to occasionally and who returned in The Five Doctors.
-In The Tomb of the Cybermen, when asked about his family, the Second Doctor says his memories of them are alive when he wants them to be otherwise they sleep in his mind and he forgets.
+Other than Tecteun and Susan Foreman, his granddaughter with whom he travelled during the first two seasons and who has been mentioned occasionally since, references to the Doctor's other families (adopted or not) are rare in the programme.
+In The Tomb of the Cybermen, when asked about his family, the Second Doctor says his memories of them are alive when he wants them to be; otherwise they sleep in his mind and he forgets.
 In The Curse of Fenric, when asked if he has family, the Seventh Doctor replies that he does not know.
 In the 1996 television movie, the Eighth Doctor remarks that he is half-human on his mother's side, and recalls watching a meteor storm with his father on Gallifrey.
 The revived series never addresses a human mother again and at times even contradicted this remark: The half-human clone of the Tenth Doctor is initially disgusted to be half-human ("Journey's End") and the Twelfth Doctor rejects that he could be a hybrid of human and Time Lord ("Hell Bent").
 The Doctor mentions having had a brother in "Smith and Jones", and sisters in "Arachnids in the UK".
-In "It Takes You Away", the Doctor claims that she had seven grandmothers.
+In "It Takes You Away", the Thirteenth Doctor claims that she had seven grandmothers.
 Later in the same scene, she mentions that her favourite grandmother, Granny 5, alleged Granny 2 was "a secret agent for the Zygons".